montalcy/Design-Showcase/README.md

 # Design-Showcase
-Showcasing use of design environments including: Photoshop, Illustrator, InDesign
+Showcasing use of design environments.
+Programs used include: Photoshop, Illustrator, InDesign